BrianJConway/CS415_Conway/PA4/README.md

 This project includes a makefile which will generate object files and executables for sequential and parallel matrix multiplication.

+NOTE: The parallel file intended for submission is "parallel_file.cpp", which meets the requirements of loading the matrices from their individual files and outputting the resulting matrix to a file.
+The file "parallel_generated.cpp" is included if you want to just have the program generate numbers for matrices A and B, then each process outputs the resulting chunks to the console.

 Sequential files were included for easy comparison with parallel results.
-Both scripts will generate the same matrices A and B, and get the same results for C.
+Both the sequential scripts and the parallel scripts that do number generation will generate the same matrices A and B, and get the same results for C.

 There are a number of scripts depending on the dimensions of the matrices,